This course is an introduction to landscape design with Sketchup Pro.

 Who should consider this course?

 This course is only offered online.
-It is a prerequisite for our online Ecological Landscape Design course.
+It is a prerequisite or co-requisite for our online Ecological Landscape Design course.

 By Mail: Cheque drawn on a Canadian bank; Money order in Canadian funds